Jackjan4/Acrylic4WPF/README.md

 ## Usage

 When creating a new window in WPF, instead of extending the ````Window```` class you should extend the ````AcrylWindow```` class.
 You need to to this both in XAML and in Code.
+Styling your other controls like buttons etc. to look acrylic compatible has to be done by yourself, however most work is already done by removing borders and setting transparent backgrounds.

 ## Custimization